Heimdall-Framework/heimdall-framework/README.md

 where location is the path to the directory.

-Now you can clone the repository with `git clone git@github.com:not-so-cool-anymore/Heimdall.git` and proceed to starting Heimdall in GUI or NOGUI mode.
+Now you can clone the repository with `git@github.com:Heimdall-Framework/heimdall-framework.git` and proceed to starting Heimdall in GUI or NOGUI mode.
 In order to do it you must enter in /source/python and run `./main.py NOGUI` (for NOGUI mode) or `./main.py GUI` (for GUI mode).

 ## Possible issues: